IamoBin2162/IamoBin2162.github.io/README.md

     _ >> (_ & 7)
     # printing pointer of 7 ! (&7)
     _ >> (_ * (_ & 7))
-    # printing the derefrenced pointer of 7
+    # printing the direfrenced pointer of 7
     # _ >>   ( _ * (        _ & 7 ) )
-    # print    derefrence   getting pointer
+    # print    direfrence   getting pointer
     $p = _ & 'hello'
     # saving pointer of hello in p
     _ >> p